Sanrrone/ccSNP/README.md

 * `-1/-2`: for paired end reads, multiple samples can be added separated with ',' e.g. ccSNP -1 sample1_r1.fastq,sample2_r1.fastq -2 sample1_r2.fastq,sample2_r2.fastq
 * `-0`: for single reads, multiple samples can be added separated with ',' e.g. ccSNP -0 sample1.fastq,sample2.fastq,sample3.fastq -r reference.fasta
-* `-r`: reference file in fasta format
+* `-r`: reference file in fasta format.
 * `-c`: varian Caller to use.
-By default it will use only bcftools, the options are bcftools, freebayes and gatk. you can select all of some of them separating the option with comma. e.g. ccSNP -0 sample.fastq -r references.fasta -c bcftools,freebayes
+By default it will use only bcftools, the options are bcftools, freebayes and gatk. you can select all of some of them separating the option with comma. e.g. ccSNP -0 sample.fastq -r references.fasta -c bcftools,freebayes.
+* `-o`: Output folder.
 * `--noin`: No Integrate results.
-By default ccSNP will intersect the results of a sample with diffrent snp callaers, with this option all the results for different callers and same samples are keept and not intersected
+By default ccSNP will intersect the results of a sample with diffrent snp callaers, with this option all the results for different callers and same samples are keept and not intersected.
 * `--nocc`: No call core.
-By default ccSNP will calculate the core SNP between all samples, with this option there is no core SNP
+By default ccSNP will calculate the core SNP between all samples, with this option there is no core SNP.
 * `--force`: by default if the output folder of the same previous run exist the pipeline stop unless you give the --force flag, this will overwrite files with the same name.
-* `--debug`: show all logs from all steps
+* `--debug`: show all logs from all steps.

 # Example